yoonbaeJeon/FastGlobalImageSmoothing/README.md

 ### Run

 ```
-fgs.exe [input image path] [guidance image path]
+fgs.exe [input data path] [guidance data path]
 ```

-- input image path -- required
+- input data path -- required
-- guidance image path -- optional
+- guidance data path -- optional
-  - if None, then input image will be used as guidance image
+  - if None, then input data will be used as guidance data